Ensembl/ensembl-variation/scripts/examples/README.snp_effect_predictor.txt

   checked by the script, so if unknown can be set to anything).
 - Strand : the strand to which the variant maps.
 Possible values are 1 and -1;
   + and - can also be used.
+- Variant name : optionally, a sixth column can be specified containing an identifier for the variant.
+If not specified, the name is derived from the coordinates as described below.

 Examples: